How it Works

 Grab the publicly accessible URL that is generated by the hosting service and paste it into the Launch URL task.

 If the URL content is the first thing you want your participants to do, then directly include the link in the Starting URL section.
-Otherwise, you can drag the URL from Assets anywhere within the test, which is under Test Plan.

 Note: It is better not to put the link to your video as the starting URL.
 If you want the participant to see the video as the first step in the test, include a first task that explains to the participant that they will be taken to a video and they should watch the full video, then move on to the next task.
 Then make the second task the URL to the video.